 Fight fish tank algae with other algae species

-An algae reactor or refugium filled with healthy Chaetomorpha algae (a good algae,) can help to scavenge phosphate too, so by growing rampant macroalgae it may help to starve and prevent the brown algae from plaguing.
+An algae reactor or refugium filled with healthy Chaetomorpha marine algae (a good algae,) can help to scavenge phosphate too, so by growing rampant macroalgae it may help to starve and prevent the brown algae and green algae from plaguing.